 The financial statements have been prepared on a going concern basis.
 No material uncertainties were identified.
-Further information about the process and basis of the going concern assessment can be found in the "Going concern" section of the Directors' Report, which details how the assessment of going concern relates to continued support from the ultimate parent company and how the Directors have assessed the quality of the commitment of that support.
+Further information about the process and basis of the going concern assessment can be found in the "Going concern" section of the Directors' Report.